dreeSec/Nahamcon-CTF-2022-Keeber-OSINT-Writeups/Keeber.md

 The hardest part for me in this challenge was creating a good word list to use.
 I initially used [CeWL](https://github.com/digininja/CeWL) to compile a list of words on the website and github, then turned them to lowercase and removed duplicates.
 The correct password was in here, but the wordlist was 30k+ words and hashcat would not have finished in time.

-I looked closer at the `security-evaluation-workflow` in the github and found a lot of strange words that did not exist like in “ We strive to achieve `minivivi` and `clainebookahl` through this.”.
+I looked closer at the `security-evaluation-workflow` in the github and found a lot of strange words that did not exist like in “We strive to achieve *minivivi* and *clainebookahl* through this”.
 I figured one of these made up words would be the password, and compiled a wordlist of the 72 of them.
 Using hashcat, we get the password is `craccurrelss` in 4 mins, 35 seconds,

 ![f4c9edcf7ceb6e6e3bf675f1e5b2227b](https://user-images.githubusercontent.com/74334127/166119070-a2d3873c-d61f-4a67-a611-f01b6ac78e6c.png)
 ![7090d9a8a10c75d4e8ab2aa3c5213a0d (1)](https://user-images.githubusercontent.com/74334127/166119075-0a0619b3-facb-49f5-bb14-4997fbde9231.png)